victormoreau/dots/README.md

 ## Dotfiles

-Here's how my desktop looks right now.
+Here's an example of how my desktop can look:

 ![Screen](http://eti.tf/misc/videos/gif/dotfiles.10.10.2016.480p.gif)